 The rooms all combine custom-made furniture with high ceilings and stunning historic architecture to create an inviting atmosphere for travelers.
 They all come with clothing racks (no wardrobes), TVs, bottled water, Garnier & Thiebaut bedding, Maison Margiela Paris toiletries, and a walk-in shower or tub.

 You’ll find every room is adorned with minimalist decor, but they all contain curated local art.
 The only real difference in rooms is the size (pay attention to this) and the floor that they are located on.

 This luxurious, spacious penthouse has its own rooftop terrace overlooking the spectacular San Diego sights.
 It’s also situated on its own private floor.

-The two-bedroom suite has 2.5 bathrooms, a living area, wet bar, and dining room.
+The two-bedroom suite has 2.5 bathrooms, a living area, a wet bar, and a dining room.
 Both bedrooms have king beds and their own smart TVs.
 (1809 square feet)

 Society rooms are divided into guest rooms and suites.
 The suites offer a living room area, while the guest rooms do not.

 Located on the higher floors, these rooms provide the same clean yet comfy style and design, with high-quality bedding and a cozy place to spend a few nights.
 They also have WiFi and smart TVs, for your entertainment.
 (310 square feet for room/450 square feet for a suite)